Dynamic survival analysis: modelling the hazard function via ordinary differential equations: Examples of hazard models defined through ODEs

-In this section, we present two examples that we consider of practical interest.
-The first example shows that the ODE formulation \eqref{eq:general_ode} can be used to represent common probability distributions with positive support, but also contains extensions, including distributions with a hazard function $h$ with positive and finite initial condition $h(0)$.
-A particular model, obtained by specifying the hazard function as the solution to the Logistic growth model \citep{boyce:2021}, is presented.
+In this section we present three examples that we consider of practical interest.
+In Section \ref{subsec:1stOODE}, we show that the ODE formulation \eqref{eq:general_ode} can be used to represent common probability distributions with positive support, but also contains extensions, including distributions with a hazard function $h$ with positive and finite initial condition $h(0)$.
+A particular model without hidden states, obtained by specifying the hazard function as the solution to the logistic growth model \citep{boyce:2021}, is presented in Section \ref{subsec:logistic}.
 This model has been largely used in ecology for modelling population growth, and represents a classical example in most textbooks on ODEs.
 This model does not include hidden state variables $q$ and has an analytic solution.
-The second example corresponds to defining the hazard function as the solution of a version of the competitive Lotka-Volterra model \citep{kot:2001,murray:2002}.
-The competitive Lotka-Volterra model is often used to model species in competition, but here we provide an alternative use of this model to represent the interaction of the hazard associated with a disease and the response coming from a combination of therapeutic interventions and the immune system (at the population level).
-This model, presented in Section~\ref{subsec:HT}, has a hidden state variable $q$ and no analytic solution, so a numerical solver is employed to approximate its solution.
+Section \ref{subsec:HT} introduces a model obtained by defining the hazard function as the solution of a version of the competitive Lotka-Volterra model \citep{kot:2001,murray:2002}.
+The competitive Lotka-Volterra model is often used to model species in competition, but here we provide an alternative use and interpretation of this model to represent the interaction of the hazard associated with a disease and the response coming from a combination of therapeutic interventions and the immune system (at the population level).
+This model has a hidden state variable $q$ and no analytic solution, so a numerical solver is employed to approximate its solution.
+This model also illustrates the richness of solutions one can obtain by adding a hidden state to the logistic growth model.